 - Remove the center where the seeds are located (optional)

-- Boil the plantains adding until they are very tender, having added 2 teaspoons of salt to the water.
+- Boil the plantains adding until they are very tender, having added the salt to the water.

 - Take the plantains out of the water and mash them with a fork until they are very smooth.

-- Add cup of water at room temperature and keep mashing and mixing until it is very smooth puree.
+- Add the water and keep mashing and mixing until it is very smooth puree.

 - Heat a tablespoon of oil in pan.